Malo-Archimbaud/Caddie/Report.md

 In the future, I would like to add the following functionalities to the application:

 - A map so the user can see the course and the aiming point in a more friendly way
-- Real time modifications of the weather conditions so the user can adapt his game
+- Real-time modifications of the weather conditions so the user can adapt his game
-- Automatisation of the process of recolting a course's data
+- Automatisation of the process of revolting a course's data

 I would also refactor the code to make it more readable and maintainable, as the language used was pretty new to me and some mistakes were made.